Skip to main content

 (b) The task can be completed with the use of available assistive devices and accommodations.

-(26) "Nursing facility (NF)" has the same meaning as in section 5111.20 of the Revised Code.
-A facility that has submitted an application packet for medicaid certification to ODJFS is considered to be in the process of obtaining its initial medicaid certification by the Ohio department of health and shall be treated as a NF for the purposes of this rule.
+(21) "Nursing facility (NF)" has the same meaning as in section 5165.01 of the Revised Code.
+A facility that has submitted an application packet for medicaid certification to the Ohio department of health is considered to be in the process of obtaining its initial medicaid certification and will be treated as a NF for the purposes of this rule.

-(28) "NF-based level of care program" means a NF, a home and community-based services medicaid waiver that requires a NF-based level of care, or other medicaid program that requires a NF-based level of care.
+(23) "NF-based level of care program" means a NF, a home and community-based services medicaid waiver that uses a NF-based level of care, or other medicaid program that uses a NF-based level of care.

-(34) "Skilled nursing services" means specific tasks that must, in accordance with Chapter 4723. of the Revised Code, be provided by a licensed practical nurse (LPN) at the direction of a registered nurse or by a registered nurse directly.
+(26) "Skilled nursing services" means specific tasks that are, in accordance with Chapter 4723. of the Revised Code, provided by a licensed practical nurse (LPN) at the direction of a registered nurse or by a registered nurse directly.

-(35) "Skilled rehabilitation services" means specific tasks that must, in accordance with Title 47 of the Revised Code, be provided directly by a licensed or other appropriately certified technical or professional health care personnel.
+(27) "Skilled rehabilitation services" means specific tasks that are, in accordance with Title 47 of the Revised Code, provided directly by a licensed or other appropriately certified technical or professional health care personnel.

 (a) Reminding an individual to perform or complete an activity; or